- 30 Mar 2020

 Exception alerts can be enabled for a Business Process associated to a composite application by enabling the toggle button against the required business processes in the Exception alert tab.

-In this case, when the number of transactions Failed is, say, 10 during a particular time period, the status will be plotted in Green on the calendar chart control.
-Similarly, when the number of transactions Failed is, say, 20 during a particular time period, the status will be plotted in Yellow on the calendar chart control indicating a warning.
-When the number of transactions Failed is, say, 30 during a particular time period, the status will be plotted in Red on the calendar chart control indicating a breach in the error threshold condition.
+In this case, when the number of Failed transactions is 10 during a particular time period, the status will be plotted in Green on the calendar chart control.
+Similarly, when the number of Failed transactions is 20 during a particular time period, the status will be plotted in Yellow on the calendar chart control indicating a warning.
+When the number of Failed transactions is 30 during a particular time period, the status will be plotted in Red on the calendar chart control indicating a breach in the error threshold condition.
 When the status message is clicked, the system will display a pop up with the actual status information of the business process monitor.

 Calendar Control - The calendar control can be used to pick a date of interest and view the business process monitor information.
 Every Business process Monitor will have an exclusive calendar control with dashboard to list its executions.
 For easy identification, the dates that have Business process monitor configured are color-coded as Red, Green, and Grey.

-- Red - At least one of the configured entities on the specific date has failed to meet the configured criteria
+- Red - At least one of the configured resources on the specific date has failed to meet the configured criteria

-- Green - All the configured entities on the specific date have successfully met the configured criteria
+- Green - All the configured resources on the specific date have successfully met the configured criteria

 - Grey - Indicates the current date